 LAST FACTUAL UPDATE: 13th February 2020 (Before Coronavirus Lock-down)

-Rest assured that as soon as mass tourism returns to the island (predicted to be in mid to late 2021), we will begin the painstaking process of updating this guide with the latest information.
+Rest assured that as soon as mass tourism returns to the island (predicted to be in late 2021), we will begin the painstaking process of updating this guide with the latest information.

 Your ultimate guide to nightlife in Tenerife – All you need to know

 Tenerife is one of the top destinations in Spain, or indeed most of Europe, for nightlife.
 The sheer variety of offerings and the number of bars, lounges and clubs leaves visitors spoilt for choice.
 Whether you are looking for a quiet drink with a view, or a full-on night out dancing and drinking until the sun comes up, Tenerife has you covered, regardless of your taste, style, budget or sexual orientation.